unc-csxl/csxl.unc.edu/docs/widgets.md

 There are a few things to note with this template.
 First is the `selector` property passed into the `@Component` decorator.
 Note that this is what you will use to refer to your widget in HTML!
 So, in a component's HTML, you would call this widget using `<widget-name />`.

 Second, once you create the template, ***you must declare it in a module!!*** Follow the steps in the previous part to determine whether your widget will be globally or locally used.
-Then, in the correct Modules file, add it to the list for the `declarations` property in the `@NgModule` decorator.
+Then, in the correct Modules file, add the name of the class created (in this case, `WidgetName`) to the list for the `declarations` property in the `@NgModule` decorator.

 ### Pass Data into Widgets Using Inputs